Can I pay a deposit?

 My child carries an Epi-pen, do we need to let you know?

 Yes, please do make us aware of this.
 At least one member of the camp team is trained to administer an Epi-Pen in an emergency situation.

 What if my child is ill or has an accident at camp?

 We’ve got it covered, don’t worry.
-At least one member of the Camp team is first aid trained.
+Our Camp Manager and a high number of our coaches are first aid trained.
 Most of the time the worst we have to deal with is a grazed knee or a nettle sting, but if anything more serious happens we’ll be in touch straight away.
 The team will wear PPE if they have to administer first aid to keep everyone safe.

 What if my child is ill and cannot attend the camp?

 If your child is unwell on the day of the camp and can’t come, please just let us know.
 They’ll have to stay away for 48 hours to prevent other children getting ill (or longer if you have had to test them for COVID-19 and you are awaiting results).

 If your child becomes ill while at camp, we’ll let you know and look after them in a comfortable, private space while we wait for them to be collected.